United Way is seeking new faces for its Board of Directors!

 The board's chosen role includes:

-Management: Taking action and making decisions to ensure that resources are available for United Way to accomplish its work.
+Accountability: Taking action and making decisions to ensure that resources are available for United Way to accomplish its work.

 United Way Board Directors put forth their best efforts to: